The Vermont Statutes Online

 (a) The Commission on Alzheimer's Disease and Related Disorders is created.

-(b) The Commission shall be composed of 18 members: the Commissioners of Disabilities, Aging, and Independent Living and of Health or designees, and 16 members appointed by the Governor.
+(b) The Commission shall be composed of 20 members: the Commissioners of Disabilities, Aging, and Independent Living and of Health or designees, one Senator chosen by the Senate Committee on Committees, one Representative chosen by the Speaker of the House, and 16 members appointed by the Governor.
 The members appointed by the Governor shall represent the following groups and organizations: physicians, social workers, nursing home managers, including the administrators of the Vermont Veterans' Home, the clergy, adult day center providers, the business community, registered nurses, residential care home operators, family care providers, the home health agency, the legal profession, mental health service providers, the area agencies on aging, University of Vermont's Center on Aging, the Support and Services at Home (SASH) program, and the Alzheimer's Association.
 The members appointed by the Governor shall represent, to the degree possible, the five regions of the State.

-(d) Members of the Commission who are not employees of the State of Vermont and who are not otherwise compensated or reimbursed for their attendance shall be entitled to compensation and expenses as provided in 32 V.S.A. § 1010 for no more than four meetings per year.
+(2) Members of the Commission who are not employees of the State of Vermont and who are not otherwise compensated or reimbursed for their attendance shall be entitled to compensation and expenses as provided in 32 V.S.A. § 1010 for not more than four meetings per year.
 Payment to the members shall be from the appropriation to the Department of Disabilities, Aging, and Independent Living.